uw-dims/tsk4j/README.md

 Armour is not limited to interactive use.
-Like any good shell, its invocation can be 'batch-driven', so might be placed in some larger workflow (perhaps a Cuckoo Sandbox pipeline?):
+Like any good shell, its invocation can be 'batch-driven', so might be placed in some larger workflow.
+An example is the Cuckoo Sandbox system, with the bodyfiles contain the before and after disk contents associated with some malware sample run:

-$ armour -c "op 2 1 2; cat 3" sda1.bf sda2.bf > diffs.bf
+$ ./armour -c "op 2 1 2; cat 3" sda1.bf sda2.bf > diffs.bf

 TO FINISH